 - Certified birth certificate (original)

 - Bank statement (copy or original)

 - Government check (copy or original)

 Voters with a disability may apply with the county voter registrar for a permanent exemption to showing ID at the polls.

-Ready to vote?
+Ready to vote in the Texas primary?
 Don’t forget the dates:

 If you vote during early voting, February 20 – March 2, you can cast your ballot at any polling place in your county.